A Discussion with Olcott Gunasekera, President, Dharmavijaya Foundation, Sri Lanka

 As I have said, our interpretation of development focuses on four areas: education, health, economic, and morality.
 Looking at the legacies, to use that word, I will begin with the negative, and in many ways the most visible: corruption in almost every walk of life.
 This is a legacy of any war in any country, and Sri Lanka is no exception.
 There is crime and violence as well (as is the case in most countries having protracted internal wars), though the government has stemmed it to a large extent.
 Then there is the problem of internally displaced persons, among the Sinhalese, Muslim and Tamil communities; the Muslims and the Sinhalese people in the north had to flee under pressure from the LTTE.
 The Tamils too have fled their homes to Colombo.
 With the end of the war the number of IDPs soared but it is now down to manageable proportions.

-After 20-30 years of war, security in the country had deteriorated.
+After 20 to 30 years of war, security in the country had deteriorated.
 I used to drive my car all alone to Jaffna and return to Colombo; that was in the 1960s.
 In the 1970s, also, the situation was okay, and then the situation deteriorated quickly.
 There was fear throughout the conflict period.
 Now however, once again much of country is returning to normal.

 There also is a societal polarization, due in large measure to schools being segregated according to language.
 Education has to be used as a tool to bring communities together and to inculcate values.
 It is a long term process.
 The most important aspect is to build confidence among all groups living in Sri Lanka and to develop a new ethos as Sri Lankans.
 You may have heard the President of Sri Lanka when he spoke at the end of the war in May 2009.
 He said that there were no longer minority or majority groups in Sri Lanka; the only divisions are those who love the country and those who do not.
 The present mess is a legacy of the divide and rule policy of the British colonial time.
 Divisions in society are direct consequences of British rule, and we are still struggling to get out of them.